 We are using these now to help us focus our community efforts.

-In 2019, we’re focused on two global pieces of research aimed at helping us help researchers or helping us help ourselves.
+In 2019, we focused on a global pieces of research aimed at helping us help researchers - the Research Skills Framework Project.
+In 2019/20, our focus turned to helping us help ourselves.
 We also have several community based projects in the works.

 - Global leaders